Azure-Samples/azure-maps-services-ui/docs/RouteInstructionControl.md

 ## How to use

 Start by adding a reference to the JavaScript and CSS files for the `atlas-services-ui` module to your web application.
-Next create an instance of the `RouteInstructionControl` class and eithe rpass in an ID of a HTML element to render the control in as an option, or pass it into the Azure Maps Web SDK map control using the `map.controls.add` function.
+Next create an instance of the `RouteInstructionControl` class and either pass in an ID of a HTML element to render the control in as an option, or pass it into the Azure Maps Web SDK map control using the `map.controls.add` function.
 To render route instructions, pass in the JSON response from the Azure Maps REST route directions service or a `CalculateRouteDirectionsResponse` object from the Azure Maps services module into the `setRoute` function.

 **Note:** By default the route service only returns the coordinates for a route path.
 To return instructions you must set the `instructionsType` parameter when requesting a route.
 This control works best when this parameter is set to `tagged` or `text`.